-Independence Blue Cross (IBX) is committed to protecting the privacy of our members’ personal health information.
-This page contains privacy information and documentation related to HIPAA (Health Insurance Portability and Accountability Act of 1996) and our Independence Blue Cross Medicare website.
+Independence Blue Cross (Independence) is committed to protecting the privacy of our members’ personal health information.
+This page contains privacy information and documentation related to HIPAA (Health Insurance Portability and Accountability Act of 1996) and our Independence Medicare website.

 HIPAA privacy information and practices

 Independence is committed to protecting the privacy of our members' personal health information.
 Part of that commitment is complying with the Privacy Rule of the Health Insurance Portability and Accountability Act of 1996 (HIPAA), which requires us to take additional measures to protect personal information and to inform our members about those measures.
 The Notice of Privacy Practices describes how Independence may use and disclose a member's personal health information and how a member of an Independence health plan can get access to this information.
 You can call to request a copy of the Notice of Privacy Practices by contacting Customer Service at the number on the back of your ID card.

 Notice of privacy practices — For Independence Medicare health plan members (including: Keystone 65 HMO and Personal Choice 65SM PPO).

 Independence is committed to protecting the privacy of our members’ personal health information.
 Part of that commitment is to comply with the privacy rule of the HIPAA (Health Insurance Portability and Accountability Act of 1996).
 That rule sets standards for covered entities, such as Independence, to protected health information (PHI) and allow an individual access to his or her PHI.

 Independence has completed activities required for compliance with the privacy rule and has implemented policies and procedures necessary to protect the privacy of our members’ PHI.

 For more information contact the Privacy Office.